top of page

 Restore and reclaim your natural vitality

-Restorative yoga is a welcoming practice for individuals of all levels, including beginners.
+Restorative yoga is for anyone looking to fully recharge, rest and reset.
 Its gentle nature makes it an excellent choice whether you're new to yoga or just looking to experience a calming, stress-reducing practice.
+You do not have to practice yoga to enjoy this deeply relaxing and easy to navigate class.

-Restorative yoga is a style of yoga that encourages physical, mental, and emotional relaxation.
-Appropriate for all levels, restorative yoga is practiced at a slow pace, focusing on long holds, stillness, and deep breathing.
+Restorative yoga is a style of yoga that encourages physical, mental, and emotional relaxation and release.
+Restorative yoga is practiced at a slow pace, focusing on long holds, stillness, and encourages a long steady breath, where your awareness is encouraged to go in and feel.

 Unlike more active yoga styles you can expect to hold a pose for 5 minutes or more, only practicing a handful of poses in one session.